Automatic-Ingest-Digital-Archives/Digital-Repair-Cafe/manuals/3-5-inch-HD.md

 3. If that doesn't work either:
    1. Power off the write blocker
    2. Power on the write blocker
-   3. Immediately press on the button of the floppy drive to eject the floppy disk
+   3. Immediately press the button on the floppy drive